cambridge-ceu/csd3/systems/ceuadmin.md

 largely be seen as sources which are used to build the reoository given above.

 CEU users will be able to use `ANNOVAR`, `ensembl-vep`, `OpenMS`, `polyphen`, `KentUtils`/`MAGMA`/`Pascal`/`VEGASV2`/`fgwas`/`locuszoom` linking internal projects/personal space (additional requests need to be made).
-A large collection of R packages (1,412 as of 5/3/2024) is linked with the latest R distribution, 4.3.3.
+A large collection of R packages (1,414 as of 14/3/2024) is linked with the latest R distribution, 4.3.3; there are also nine packages under 4.3.3-gcc11.

 For CEU users, it is easy to point to them, e.g.,